 Some fluctuations in these readings are expected, mostly due to how susceptible these batteries are to temperature changes.
 Beacons kept in cold spaces are more likely to give off a lower battery level (since batteries will drain faster below freezing point) than those stored at room temperature.
 The same applies for hot temperatures, a battery's performance will be affected on temperatures exceeding 30ºC (86F).

 You can see the expected discharge curve on the following image:

-Kontakt.io beacons are manufactured in our HQ offices in Poland, batteries are placed on the beacons by our production team and tested before being shipped.
+Kontakt.io beacons are manufactured in our HQ offices in Poland.
+Batteries are placed into the beacons by our production team and tested before they are shipped.
 Because our beacons are permanently on from the moment they leave our production facility, they'll start using their battery and going through the initial discharge phase.
 It's important to know this in case you've planned to store your beacons for a while before deployment.

 Tough Beacons TB15-1 in particular, are given a special sealing method that makes them weather and waterproof, their batteries can't be replaced, so important consideration should be given to their configuration.

 The most important factor when talking about battery life is the configuration of the beacons themselves.
-There are three parameters that highly affect battery life: transmission power, advertising interval and packets broadcasted.
-The combination of these parameters will determine the life of your battery, to maximize this, we recommend going for a higher advertising interval value, rather than reducing the transmission power; the latter may affect communication with your beacon, later on, lower tx levels are only recommended on the deployment phase of your project.
+There are three parameters that highly affect battery life: transmission power (Tx), advertising interval, and packets broadcasted.
+The combination of these parameters will determine the life of your battery.
+To maximize this, we recommend going for a higher advertising interval value, rather than reducing the transmission power; the latter may affect communication with your beacon, later on, lower Tx levels are only recommended on the deployment phase of your project.